Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 A kötelező előtanulmányi rend az adott szak honlapján és képzési programjában található.

-7. Objectives, learning outcomes and obtained knowledge The main objective of the course is to provide a brief but demanding introduction to the field of artificial intelligence.
-The steps of the introduction are (1) the problem of expressing intelligent behaviour by computational models, (2) the analysis and application of formal and heuristic methods of artificial intelligence, (3) methods and problems of practical implementations.
+The main objective of the course is to provide a brief introduction to the field of artificial intelligence.
+The main areas covered by the course include: (1) the problem of expressing intelligent behaviour by computational models, (2) the analysis and application of formal and heuristic methods of artificial intelligence, (3) methods and problems of practical implementations.

 3. Intelligent systems design: agents, components, environments, architecture and program, search space and basic agent types (behaviour), what to expect inside an agent.
 What does it mean to be intelligent?